NICHD-BSPC/intro-rnaseq-hpc/lessons/wk2_lesson02_fastqc_interactive.md

 ### Unmapped read data (FASTQ)

-The [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) file format is the defacto file format for sequence reads generated from next-generation sequencing technologies.
+The [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) file format is the *de facto* file format for sequence reads generated from next-generation sequencing technologies.
 This file format evolved from FASTA in that it contains sequence data, but also contains quality information.

+The sequencer self-reports how good of a job it thinks it did calling each base correctly.
+If you need a refresher on how sequencing works, you can watch [this youtube video from Illumina](https://www.youtube.com/watch?v=fCd6B5HRaZ8).
+One way to think of the quality score is by how blurry the image is or how well it can be aligned to the previous image -- see [this timestamp within the video](https://youtu.be/fCd6B5HRaZ8?t=184).

 Similar to FASTA, the FASTQ file begins with a header line.
 The difference is that the FASTQ header is denoted by a `@` character.
 For a single record (sequence read), there are four lines, each of which are described below:

 | Line | Description                                                                                               |
 |-------------------|-----------------------------------------------------|